konskons11/INFO/README.md

-All scripts and files used for mosquito virome analysis are deposited in this directory.
+All scripts and files utilized for virome analysis are deposited in this directory.